Our goal & Values:

 To educate young people, encouraging them to reach their full potential.

-To bring local authorities, organisations and the wider community together.
+To bridge the gap between local authorities, institutions, and the wider community.

-To nurture and create the leaders of tomorrow by equipping them with the right skills and knowledge.
+To nurture and create leaders of tomorrow by equipping them with the right skill and knowledge.

-To empower young people by actively engaging them in projects geared towards social change.
+To Empower young people by actively engaging them in project geared towards social change.

-To engage at risk youngsters through our programmes and schemes.
+To engage at risk young people through our programmes and schemes.

 Sessions for women take place every Saturday and some of the topics we cover include Arabic lessons, Muhadaras (Islamic lectures) and advice on how the local authority, education system and health services work.